-Mortal Kombat is not an objectively “good” film, but it is one hell of a fun one that gleefully embraces a midnight movie aesthetic and showcases a game set of performers.
+Mortal Kombat is not an objectively “good” film, but it is one hell of a fun one that nails the goofy, gory vibe this property deserves.

 Like many my age, I loved the Mortal Kombat video games as a kid.
 I used to go to a local pizza place to wait my turn to clash with other neighborhood kids on the arcade machines in the back when Mortal Kombat 2 first launched.
 I saw each original film in theaters opening weekend.
 My mother hand made me a Sub-Zero costume for Halloween when I was 8 or 9 years old, long before “cosplay” was a common thing.
 And like most, I largely fell off the series as arcades died and the games transitioned to modern 3D gameplay.
 Still, there’s a primal visceral appeal for me here.

 Mortal Kombat opens with a prologue in feudal Japan.
 Hanzo Hasashi (Hiroyuki Sanada, of The Wolverine, Sunshine) steps away from his bucolic wooded estate to gather water for his family.
 By the time he has returned, Bi-Han (Joe Taslim of The Raid, The Night Comes for Us) and his ninja lackeys have brutally murdered Hanzo’s family.
 The two, who will soon be known by their IP approved names, Scorpion and Sub-Zero, duel in the woods.